cashapp/blip/docs/v1.0/monitors/plan-adjuster.md

 ---
 layout: default
 parent: Monitors
-title: "Level Plan Adjuster"
+title: "Plan Adjuster"
 ---

-# Level Plan Adjuster
+# Plan Adjuster

-## Connection States
+The plan adjuster changes the plan based on the state of MySQL.

 |State|Connected to MySQL|Collecting Metrics|Description|
 |-----|------------------|------------------|-----------|